thomascmann/hibars/README.md

 **errors (*optional*):** Sets the name of the column in the CSV data file containing the error bar lengths, if different from "stderror."
 Defaults to "stderror".

 **errorLO** and **errorHI (*optional*):** Sets error bars with custom low and high endpoints, overriding the **errors** parameter.
 Allows the user to achieve different lengths for the low and high portions of the error bars.
 (Both **errorLO** and **errorHI** must be present for this to be honored.)

+**show_errors (*optional*):** "yes" or "no", default is "yes" if unspecified.
+Determines whether to include error bars in figure. "no" will override values specified in "errors", "errorLO", and "errorHI".

 ###Structure of CSV file
 The CSV data file should have a list of headers in the first row.
 There should be one column for the dependent variable, one for the size of the +/- error bars (*this must ALWAYS be called "stderror" unless a different name is provided in the **errors** parameter*), and one column per factor.
 In each factor column, the values reflect the level of the factor.
 Each row must have a value in each column.
 For example: